Copyright Registration Law and Your Art

 Pros and Cons of Registering Your Art

 Now should all artists register every single work of art they create?
 Not really.
 In fact, few artists are truly at risk, especially those who produce more abstract or conceptual works, art with substantial cognitive components, art that's difficult and nonproductive from monetary standpoints to copy or reproduce, and art with limited commercial appeal.
-The basic question you should ask yourself is this-- "Am I vulnerable to someone taking my art, copying it in a big way and making lots of money?"
+The basic question you should ask yourself is this-- "Am I vulnerable to someone taking my art, copying and reproducing it in a big way and making lots of money?"

 Another indication that copyrighting your art would be a good idea is if you've developed a particular type of look or composition or subject matter that is identified as being uniquely yours, especially if it's becoming increasingly popular with collectors.
 Although you can't register "style" itself, you can register any number of works of art that are done in your own unique style.
 This protects you against infringers who decide to copy one or more of them for their own personal benefits.
 Imitation is the sincerest form of flattery, they say, but if it begins to detract from your bottom line, then defending your interests will likely become necessary at some point.
 And the sooner you recognize that a possibility exists for appropriating and capitalizing on your artworks, the better.